 Off-Site SEO refers to actions taken outside of your own website to impact your rankings within search engine results pages (SERPs).
 Optimizing for off-site ranking factors involves improving search engine and user perception of a site’s popularity, relevance, trustworthiness, and authority.
 This is accomplished when other reputable places on the internet (pages, sites, people, etc.) link to or promote your website, effectively “vouching” for the quality of your content.

 If you can’t measure it, you can’t improve it.
 Keyword rankings are a great measure of SEO.
 But reporting solely on keywords devalues the marketer’s role and doesn’t paint the full picture of why SEO is important to the institution.
 Going beyond keyword rankings allows marketing teams to showcase what really matters: how organic search brings revenue and profit to the college.

 Investing in your website’s SEO is a long-term strategy.
 SEO rankings cannot be purchased or negotiated — they must be fought for and earned.
 That takes time and skill.
 We can help you expand your reach by incorporating valuable habits into what you’re already doing.
 The more we get familiar with you and your brand, the better direction we are able to offer to help you win the trust of search engines.

 Download our SEO Starter Pack to begin increasing the quantity and quality of organic traffic to your .edu.

-Daniella Nordin Director of Marketing Daniella brings more than a decade of experience with digital engagement, social media marketing, online fundraising, and digital marketing to mStoner.
+Daniella Nordin AVP, Marketing Daniella brings more than a decade of experience with digital engagement, social media marketing, online fundraising, and digital marketing to mStoner.
 Prior to joining us, she helped nonprofits like the Girl Scouts find their audience on the right platforms and the right times.
 She spent nearly seven years as part of the marketing and communications team at Skidmore College, where she built the social media strategy from the ground up and found creative ways to share student stories.